CircuitVerse/CircuitVerseDocs/docs/annotation.md

 ![Annotation Example](/images/annotation-example.png)

-> Also you can add details in your circuit, to help further convey the logic, highlight specific points, or explain the flow of circuit, using the Text feature. <br/>
+> Also, you can add details in your circuit, to help further convey the logic, highlight specific points, or explain the flow of circuit, using the Text feature. <br/>
 > Circuitverse also provides you with two more features to annotate your circuit namely **Arrow** and **Rectangle**.

 ## Arrow